 medicines used to treat depression, anxiety, schizophrenia or attention-deficit hyperactivity

-tryptophan, St John's Wort (hypericum perforatum), perphenazine, risperidone, lithium
+disorder (ADHD) including tryptophan, St John's Wort (hypericum perforatum), perphenazine,

-medicines used in anaesthesia or to treat pain or chronic pain, specifically tramadol
+medicines used in anaesthesia or to treat pain or chronic pain, such as tramadol or

-medicines used to control epilepsy (anticonvulsants), such as phenytoin, carbamazepine,
+medicines used to control epilepsy (known as anticonvulsants), such as phenytoin,

 medicines used to treat migraine attacks such as sumatriptan